armbian/documentation/docs/Community_Torrent.md

-Prerequisite:
+## Prerequisite:

-- Armbian or any Debian or Ubuntu based distribution (check instructions how to run armbian-config on a generic Debian/Ubuntu),
+- Armbian or any Debian or Ubuntu based distribution (check instructions how to run `armbian-config` on a generic Debian/Ubuntu)
+- `wget` and `unzip` packages installed
-- 1TB of free space.
+- 1TB of free space

-a) Installation with installing Transmission server
+a) Installation and auto-config with armbian-config: